Tana Mongeau: Personal life

 Mongeau is openly bisexual.
-At the start of her YouTube career, Mongeau was in a relationship with Somer Hollingsworth and he was featured in many of her vlogs before the couple broke up in June 2017.
-Mongeau was in a relationship with Bella Thorne from the summer of 2017 to February 2019, including a period in which she, Thorne, and singer Mod Sun were a throuple.
-She has also had on-and-off relationships with rappers Lil Xan and Chris Miles, and the two artists have revealed that their collaborative single "Miss Me" was inspired by their relationships with Mongeau.
+At the start of her YouTube career, she was in a relationship with Somer Hollingsworth, featuring him in many of her vlogs before the couple broke up in June 2017.
+After that, Mongeau was in a relationship with Bella Thorne from the summer of 2017 to February 2019, including a period in which she, Thorne, and singer Mod Sun were a throuple.
+She has also had on-and-off relationships with rappers Lil Xan and Chris Miles, and the two artists have stated that their collaborative single "Miss Me" was inspired by their relationships with Mongeau.

 Mongeau began dating social media personality Jake Paul in April 2019.
 In June 2019, the couple announced that they were engaged, although many fans and commentators did not believe that the engagement was legitimate.
 On July 28 of that year, Paul and Mongeau exchanged vows in Las Vegas.
 InTouch later reported that the couple had not obtained a marriage license prior to the ceremony and that the officiant was also not licensed by the state of Nevada.
 As a result, the marriage was not legally binding.
 BuzzFeed reported that Paul and Mongeau left the ceremony separately.
 The ceremony, which was available on pay-per-view for $50, was recorded for MTV No Filter: Tana Turns 21.
 On an episode of the show, Mongeau stated that the ceremony was something "fun and lighthearted that we're obviously doing for fun and for content."
 The couple announced their breakup in January 2020.

+In May 2024, Mongeau stated on Cancelled that she and Canadian YouTuber Cody Ko had had sex when she was 17 and he was 25, which would be illegal under Florida law since sex between someone who is under 18 and someone who is over 24 would be categorized as statutory rape.
+The allegations gained attention upon being covered by YouTuber D'Angelo Wallace in July, with no immediate comment on the accusation by Ko.
+Ko stepped down from day-to-day operations at his comedy podcast network Tiny Meat Gang Studios, and his YouTube channel lost 250,000 subscribers in 30 days.

+In August 2024, Cancelled co-host Brooke Schofield came under fire for numerous screenshots of resurfaced tweets.
+A post depicting her thoughts on the killing of Trayvon Martin in 2020 was at the center of controversy, reading, "Guarantee if Zimmerman shot a white guy this wouldn't even be a story.
+NEWS FLASH THIS WASN'T A CRIME OF RACISM IT WAS SELF DEFENSE".
+Mongeau called Schofield's posts "fucked-up" and "horrific", but did not remove her as co-host.
+She also announced she would donate proceeds from the podcast and her TikTok content to the Trayvon Martin Foundation.